solygambas/python-openai-projects/README.md

 | 12  | [**LangChain Bots**](12-langchain-bots)                                           | Two automated AI tools to generate emails and search Wikipedia with LangChain.                |
 | 13  | [**Multilingual RAG Search**](13-multilingual-rag-search)                         | A multilingual search tool based on Wikipedia data, utilizing the RAG approach to prompt GPT. |

+## Get Inspired

+Check out our [collection of articles](https://www.onbusinessplan.com/) for those beginning their Generative AI journey.
+Find tips, tricks, and motivational content to keep you engaged and motivated throughout your learning process.

 ## Setup

 You need to create a virtual env and install the packages listed in `requirements.txt`.
 You can then run Jupyter Notebooks in VS Code.